ci-compass/cicf/week05-containers-and-debugging/README.md

 Refresh the bucket, there should be a new object named `result-first` It should contain the 16th Fibonacci number, which is 987.

 The name is not quite right.
-Lets put a breakpoint into the file Before line 25 insert the line `breakpoint()`.
+Let's put a breakpoint into the file Before line 25 insert the line `breakpoint()`.

 When we run the script, it will stop in the debugger.
 We can see variables with `p` prefix.
-There are three ways to advance execution: stepping, next, or continue.
+There are three ways to advance execution: stepping, next, or continuing.
 Step will take the smallest possible increase, in that it will go into functions and stop.
 Next will stop at the next line of the program.
 Continue will keep running until another breakpoint or until the program ends.